Kanithan: Production

 The project materialised in October 2013, with producer S Thanu revealing that Atharvaa and Catherine Tresa were signed on by his production house to feature in a film directed by T.N.
 Santhosh, an erstwhile assistant of A.R.
 Murugadoss.
 The film will have music by Sivamani of Arima Nambi fame and camera work by ace cinematographer, Arvind Krishna.
 The shoot began progressing in December 2013, with a first look poster being revealed the following month.
 In April 2014, it was reported that Jackie Shroff plays the villain in the film, though he was later replaced by Tarun Arora.

 Soundtrack

 Music has been composed by Sivamani.
-And there are total five songs in this film.
+There are a total of five songs in this film.